How to Become a Business Analyst

 Step Three: Consider a Master’s Degree

-While a graduate degree is not required to join this field, having it can bolster your credentials and lead to more career opportunities, higher salaries, and advanced roles.
+While a graduate degree is not required to join this field, having one can bolster your credentials and lead to more career opportunities, higher salaries, and advanced roles.
 Around 36% of business analysts hold a master’s degree, so it’s worth looking into!

 The most popular master’s degrees business analysts pursue are MBAs or Master’s in Business Analytics.
 These degrees take one to two years to complete.